Silent Hill (film): Critical response

+Lou Lumenick of the New York Post described the film as a great-looking but incoherent supernatural thriller featuring a missing child, strange inscriptions, and religious slogans; he wrote that he did not understand the characters' actions, and concluded that after the cries of "Burn her!" he wanted to set the film on fire.
 Owen Gleiberman of Entertainment Weekly gave a score of D+, stating that "a few of the images are startling" but "Silent Hill is mostly paralyzing in its vagueness".
 Dennis Harvey of Variety opined that "above-average interest is generated for a time by [the] elaborate visual package", but "in the end, Silent Hill degenerates into an overblown replay of all those Twilight Zone and Stephen King stories in which outsiders stumble upon a time-warped location from which there's no escape".
 According to Nathan Lee of The New York Times, "It begins as a quest, develops into a ghost-town mystery, devolves into a preposterous cautionary tale about witchcraft and religious fundamentalism, and wraps up like the outrageously overwrought fantasy of a movie nerd obsessed with horror who has been given obscene amounts of money to adapt a video game."

-In 2019, CBR wrote, "Silent Hill (2006) was not the first videogame adaptation that ever made it to the screen, but it's arguably the best one."
-Flixist called the film "easily one of the best video game based movies ever made".
-In 2022, Polygon wrote, "While horror-seekers and video game fans of 2006 bristled at the fact that the movie didn't stay true to the source material, a decade of (mostly) bad Silent Hill entries has proven just how good the movie really was."
-The same year Fangoria similarly stated that the film is the best adaptation of a horror game to date.
+Bill Gallo of Village Voice considered the film pointless, filled with clichéd scenes and cheap effects lacking tension.
+Jan Stuart, while praising the visual effects, regretted that they were tied to "something so banal as a rationale.
+The explanation for all these oddball doings, when it arrives, is yet another convoluted spin on those old saws, witchcraft and religious fanaticism."